jethompson023/CS451--Assignment-4/README.md

 CS451--Assignment-4

-How to run this program:
+This program displays a user interface to let the user manipulate a static amount of memory with a first, best, and worst fit algorithm.
+It also allows the compaction and printing of memory.

+To Compile:
-1st command: gcc allocator.c ./allocator
+gcc allocator.c -o allocator

-2nd command Example: ./allocator 108976 (This number represents the amount of memory being requested)

-3rd Command: RQ (request) -> RQ P0 40000 W

-4th Command: RL (release)
+To Run:
+./allocator <amountOfTotalMemory>

+To Request Memory
+Allocator > RQ <Process Name> <Memory Size> <Type of Fit>
+Types of Fit include
+First Fit = F
+Worst Fit = W
+Best Fit = B

+To Release Memory
+Allocator> RL <Process Name>

+To Compact Memory
-5th Command: C (compact)
+Allocator> C

-6th Command: STAT (status report)
+To Print Contents of Memory
+Allocator> STAT

+To Exit
-7TH Command: X (exit)
+Allocator> X